Characterizing User Archetypes and Discussions on Scored.co: Introduction

 Summarizing, the main contributions of this work are as follows:

-\begin{itemize} \item We define the concept of archetype, that is, a high-level description of user roles that serves as a ``template'' characterizing nodes representatives; \item We introduce an approach to characterize higher-order entities, such as hyperedges, taking into account exhibited features and their higher-order dynamics; \item We design an exhaustive experimental evaluation in which we assess the effectiveness of our framework on the understudied social platform Scored.co.
+\begin{itemize} \item We define the concept of archetype, as a high-level description of user roles acting as a ``template'' characterizing node representatives.
+We also propose a way of quantifying how \say{distant} a node is from its archetypal representation; \item We introduce an approach to characterize higher-order entities, such as hyperedges, taking into account exhibited features and their higher-order dynamics; \item We apply our framework to a newly collected dataset of content and interactions from Scored.co, which we also release (anonymized)~\cite{scoredHD}.
 Notably, this is also the first work studying the structural properties of Scored.co. \end{itemize}

+We believe that our contribution could be pivotal w.r.t. different aspects, as we will thoroughly illustrate in the rest of the paper.
+Indeed, understanding user roles within complex social structures is a key task in computational social science, especially on platforms where interactions extend beyond dyadic relationships.
+By defining archetypes as role-based templates within a hypernetwork, our framework provides a better understanding of user behaviors in settings where interactions involve multiple participants simultaneously.
+Strictly related is the analysis of group-based dynamics that are not visible through dyadic connections alone, which is made possible by our proposed approach for higher-order entity characterization and exhibits a practical utility in understanding complex interactions within both social and heterogeneous systems.

 The outline of this paper is as follows: in the~\nameref{sec:related-literature} section, we provide a detailed overview of related literature.
 In the~\nameref{sec:framework} section, we provide the formalization of our proposed approach by defining the concept of archetype first, and the hyperedge characterization function after.
 In the~\nameref{sec:experiments} section, we illustrate the experimental campaign we carried out to evaluate the effectiveness of our framework.
+Afterward, in the~\nameref{sec:discussion} section we propose a discussion regarding our approach and we highlight some important implications.
 Finally, in the~\nameref{sec:conclusion} section, we draw our conclusions and delineate some future works.